Kalaallit Nunaat Arctic Steppe: Location and description

 The ecoregion covers the southern coastal fringe of Greenland, from a high of 75° N latitude at Melville Bay, around the southern coast to 70° N at Scoresby Bay on the east coast.
 The coastal bands north of this are in the Kalaallit Nunaat high arctic tundra ecoregion.
 The coast is rugged, with a mean elevation of 561 m, with deep inlets from the sea.

 Climate

 The climate of the ecoregion is Tundra climate (Köppen climate classification ET), a local climate in which at least one month has an average temperature high enough to melt snow (0 °C (32 °F)), but no month with an average temperature in excess of 10 °C (50 °F).
 Due to the East Greenland Current, the east coast is colder than the west coast.

 Flora and fauna

 On the west coast, the relatively warmer climate supports a dwarf-scrub heath and steppe-like vegetation.
 The warmest and driest areas, at the head of fjords, there are sheltered areas that support scrub and low forests of green alder (Alnus alnobetula), white birch (Betula pubescens), and Greenland mountain ash (Sorbus groenlandica).
 The birches are typically under 2 meters tall, though some can grow to 10 meters.
-The most southerly areas are dwarf-scrub heath (42%), dry meadow (18%) and lichen heath.